PADI Scuba Diver Course

 How the PADI Scuba Diver Course is completed in Coffs Harbour with Jetty Dive Centre

-Join us aboard on our Dive Charter boat to the Solitary Islands’ best dive sites.
-You will enjoy 2 dives with one of our PADI Instructors.
+Join us aboard our dive boat to the Solitary Islands’ best dive sites.
+You will enjoy 2 dives with one of our PADI Instructors practicing the basics of diving.
 You will complete the required skills, but mainly dive the Magnificent Solitary Islands!

-PADI Scuba Diver Course….with 2 Dives at the Solitary Island Marine Park – $445.00 per person (Textbooks included)
+PADI Scuba Diver Course with 2 dives at the Solitary Island Marine Park – $555.00 per person (Online e-learning)